streamich/memfs/README.md

 an array of paths.
 A path can be a string, `Buffer` or an `URL` object.

 `json` is an optional object parameter where the list of files will be added.

+`isRelative` is boolean that specifies if returned paths should be relative.

 ###### `vol.mkdirp(path, callback)`